plotly/academy/_react/1-introduction.md

 </body>
 ```

 If you try opening the `index.html` file in your browser now, you'll see an error in your console saying something like "unexpected character import".
-This is because we haven't transpiled our JavaScript files with Browserify yet – lets do that!
+This is because we haven't transpiled our JavaScript files with Browserify yet – let's do that!
 Run this command in your terminal:

 ```sh
 browserify main.js -o bundle.js
 ```

 This is telling browserify to transpile the `main.js` file and all modules found within, and to generate an output file called `bundle.js`.
-Lets edit our `index.html` and reference that transpiled bundle instead of our `main.js`!
+Let's edit our `index.html` and reference that transpiled bundle instead of our `main.js`!

 ```HTML
 <!doctype html>